How to Set Up Shopify Store

 When you establish a Shopify store, you own your website traffic.
 Unlike Amazon or eBay, you don’t have to rely on someone else.
 Instead, everything is up to you, meaning you get most of the profit.

 However, selecting a product type, paying for online advertising, and creating your eCommerce website can be a bit daunting.
-This guide will help make your process less daunting and show you how to set up Shopify store easily.
+This guide will help make your process less daunting and show you how to set up a Shopify store easily.

 What is Shopify?